fall inside a hole

 Originally written August 2023

 The Tohoku Joetsu Shinkansen with Light Deluxe Set (ライド付 東北上越新幹線 デラックスセット) was released in 1982 based on the Tohoku Joetsu Shinkansen line and new 200-series Shinkansens that operated on it.
 The set features the Tohoku Joetsu Shinkansen with Light released individually around the same time.
 A made in Japan 200-series Shinkansen with working headlight, front switch, and plastic rim-drive gearbox is included as the lead car.
-The set includes a standard Plarail signal and tree as well as a much rarer fir tree, five overhead wire catenaries, a block tunnel, and the "高原の湖" or Plateau Lake released that year.
+The set includes a standard Plarail signal and tree as well as a much rarer fir tree, five overhead wire catenaries, a block tunnel, and the Plateau Lake released that year.
 The layout is a partially elevated oval.
 The number MS-31 on the side of the box shows that it was printed in 1982.
 Interestingly, the cover of the box does not seem to be specifically related to this set, with none of its major components depicted.
 It is possible the set was not developed when the photo shoot occurred.

 Set contents